YashiBindal/jsTraining/README.md

         -Create a Proxy object that will Proxy for Product Object for making sure that, the ProductId should be passed as string, BasePrice as Number, the ProductName has length less than 30

-# Day 6: queries in day6basics.sql file
+# Day 6:

+-queries in day6basics.sql file

         - 1. Insert records in DoctorPatientIPD and DoctorPatientOPD tables
         - 2. Find out Patients assigned to each doctor in separate result from both tables